acorn-io/runtime/docs/docs/50-running/04-volumes.md

 ```

 A pre-existing volume can only be bound to a new app if the new app is created in the same Acorn project as the old app that previously used the volume.

+At this time, volumes created outside of Acorn cannot be bound to an Acorn app.